-"This book is a culmination of Gina and Spencer's many years of professional experience wrapped into an accessible and effective guide.
+This book is a culmination of Gina and Spencer's many years of professional experience wrapped into an accessible and effective guide.
 Not to mention, they are seasoned educators, so as you can imagine this book is not only bursting with invaluable tips from professionals, but it’s also instructive and even includes assignments and additional practical information on a companion website to make sure the concepts really hit home.
 That combination is invaluable and an enormous help!
-A must-read for up-and-coming game audio folks, in my opinion." - Michele Darling – Professional Sound Designer and Assistant Chair of Electronic Production and Design at Berklee College of Music
+A must-read for up-and-coming game audio folks, in my opinion." - Michele Darling, professional sound designer and assistant chair of Electronic Production and Design at Berklee College of Music, Boston, USA

 "This is an astonishing achievement.
 It is the definitive book of reference that the industry has needed for years.
 It will help guide a whole new generation of creative technical audio professionals into this immensely challenging and rewarding area of the video games industry.
-If you have any serious interest in video games audio or music, you must read this book." - Guy Michelmore, Composer
+If you have any serious interest in video games audio or music, you must read this book." - Guy Michelmore, composer

 "A delightful and useful addition to the Game Audio Toolbox of Your Mind (and bookshelf!)" - George Alistair Sanger, "The Fat Man"

 "The Game Audio Strategy Guide is a comprehensive text for anyone wanting to better understand the nuts and bolts of music composition and sound design for games.
-In their information-packed treatise, Gina and Spencer provide an excellent roadmap for understanding the complex and not-so-straightforward art of game music and sound." - Brian Schmidt, Executive Director, GameSoundCon; Brian Schmidt Studios, LLC
+In their information-packed treatise, Gina and Spencer provide an excellent roadmap for understanding the complex and not-so-straightforward art of game music and sound." - Brian Schmidt, executive director, GameSoundCon and Brian Schmidt Studios, LLC, USA

 "This exciting book is a comprehensive 'walkthrough' of the creative processes of game audio.
 It uses the experience of industry professionals in tandem with theoretical discussion to present practical wisdom in an accessible manner.
 The book encourages readers to become reflective, innovative composers and sound designers.
-A strategy guide, yes, but absolutely no cheating!" - Dr Tim Summers, Lecturer in Music, Royal Holloway University of London, author of Understanding Video Game Music and co-founder, Ludomusicology Research Group
+A strategy guide, yes, but absolutely no cheating!" - Dr Tim Summers, lecturer in Music, Royal Holloway University of London, UK, author of Understanding Video Game Music and co-founder, Ludomusicology Research Group